Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Bespoke Heterogeneous ITM

-We first normalize the electric field where it is possible to implement ITM, e.g. the environment surrounding an inaccessible region, according to the absolute maximum in space at the first speed disruption.
-We use a near zero (to avoid discontinuities) threshold to filter the forward waves, such that only those whose normalized amplitude is \emph{above the threshold} undergo the ITM speed disruption.
-Therefore, this method generates reversed waves based on a single peak of the forward wave.
-This reduces the number of crests and/or troughs in the reversed wave to precisely one crest and one trough (recall ITM differentiates the field) regardless of the number of such displacements in the original source excitation.
+We first normalize the electric field {from the entire simulation space} according to the absolute maximum in space at the first speed disruption.
+We then apply a threshold to filter the initial forward waves, such that only those whose normalized amplitude is \emph{above the threshold} undergo the ITM disruption.
+The threshold is chosen to have a near zero value to avoid introducing large discontinuities in the wave field{, which the differentiating nature of ITM could aggravate.
+This step essentially eliminates one of the field signs, i.e. either all of the troughs or all of the crests, from the ITM in an attempt to minimize the destructive interference arising from peaks of opposite sign.
+In case an inaccurate focus remains, the initial waves above the threshold then proceed to Step II.}

-The threshold applied minimizes destructive interference, if the reversed waves converge in a lossy environment, as we found that it helps in preventing the maximum at $t_{\mathrm{focus}}$ being shifted away from the target (e.g. next to the lossy media's boundary where absorption is felt the least).
-Waves below the threshold will simply carry on as forward waves.